Code-Cornelius/CorAI/priv_lib_ml/Tutorial_hyperparameter.md

 sliced_datafram = estim_hyper_param.slice(column, condition)
 ```

-We can also update the estimator if we want the change to be permanent.
+We can also update the estimator if we want the change to be inplace.
 ```python
 estim_hyper_param.slice(column, condition, save=True)
 ```